playgen/SUGAR-SocialGamification/doc/development/index.md

 The service currently uses MySQL for it's data storage, we reccomend using the [MariaDB](https://mariadb.org/) release if you are hosting your own database instance.

-In the near future the <xref:gameData> key/value storage will most likely be migrated to a NoSQL data store, however no decision on this technology has been taken yet.
+In the near future the [gameData](gameData.md) key/value storage will most likely be migrated to a NoSQL data store, however no decision on this technology has been taken yet.

 ### Development Dependencies